agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/results/lesson.md

-In the previous lesson, we saw that we can represent error states with an option type:
+In the previous lesson, we learned how to represent error states using an option type:

 ```motoko
 func safeDivide(a : Nat, b: Nat) : ?Nat {